 We will step through changing the name, label, and format of the price variable.
 We will then add a note to the variable.
-Start by making sure that the Variables tab is active in the sidebar.
-If you do not see a list of variables in the sidebar, click on the Variables button, $\square$ .
-Now click on the var2 variable in the Variables window.
+Start by clicking on the var2 variable in the Variables window.
 The few properties associated with var2 are now visible and editable in the Properties window.
 We may now systematically change the properties of var2 to our choosing:

 - 1. Double-click on var2 in the Name field to select the old variable name, and type price to overwrite the name. - 2.
-Double-click under the new price name in the Label field. - 3.
+Click under the new price name in the Label field. - 3.
 Enter a worthwhile label, such as Price in dollars. - 4.
-Click on %9.0g in the Format field. - 5.
-Click on the ellipsis (...) button that appears.
-The Create format dialog opens.

-- 6. You can see here that there are many possible formats, most of which are related to time.
+Click on the ellipsis (...) button next to the Format field.
+The Create format dialog opens. - 5.
+You can see here that there are many possible formats, most of which are related to time.
 We want commas in our numbers, so check the Use commas in numeric output checkbox.
-When you are done, click on the OK button. - 7.
-Click in the Notes field. - 8.
-Click on the ellipsis (...) button that appears.
-A dialog called Notes for price opens. - 9.
-Click on the Add button and type a clever note. - 10.
-When you are done typing, click on the Submit button, and then click on the Close button.
-This note is now attached to the price variable. - 11.
-Click on the disclosure control to see the note you just typed in the Properties window.
+When you are done, click on the OK button. - 6.
+Click on the ellipsis (...) button next to the Notes field.
+A dialog called Notes for price opens. - 7.
+Click on the Add button and type a clever note.

+8. When you are done typing, click on the Submit button, and then click on the Close button.
+This note is now attached to the price variable.

-To edit the properties of another variable, either click on the variable in the Variables window or use the navigation arrows in the Properties window until the variable's name appears.
-We can name the first variable make; the third, mpg; the fourth, weight; and the fifth, gear\ratio.
-Just before you rename var5 to gear\ratio, your screen should look like this:
+To edit the properties of another variable, click on the variable in the Variables window.
+We can name the first variable make; the third, mpg; the fourth, weight; and the fifth, gear_ratio.
+Just before you rename var5 to gear_ratio, your screen should look like this: